Mass varying dark matter and its cosmological signature: Conclusion

-We have studied the cosmological signatures of a mass-varying dark matter (MVDM) model where the mass $m(z)$ of DM makes a transition from zero to a finite value $M$ at a redshift $z_t$.
-We consider scenarios in which the transition is rapid, i.e. $\Delta z/z \ll 1$ and the \species{} is nonrelativistic when $m(z)$ becomes nonzero.
-We have computed the linear matter power spectrum and the CMB angular power spectra for these models.
+We have studied the cosmological signatures of a mass-varying dark matter (MVDM) model where the mass $m(z)$ of the DM particle changes from zero to $M$ at a redshift $z_t$.
+We consider scenarios in which the transition is fast, i.e. $\Delta z/z \ll 1$ and the \species{} is nonrelativistic when $m(z)$ becomes nonzero.
+We have computed the linear matter power spectrum and the CMB angular power spectra in this model.

-The effects on the matter and CMB power spectra are qualitatively similar to that of a WDM model.
-In both cases, the free streaming of \species{} with large thermal velocity impedes structure formation at small scales resulting in matter power suppression.
+The main new effects on the matter and CMB power spectra are power suppression at small scales and a phase shift in the BAO and CMB peaks.
+These effects are qualitatively similar to that of a WDM model.
+In both cases, the free streaming of DM with large thermal velocity impedes structure formation at small scales resulting in matter power suppression.
 However, relative to a WDM of same mass, \species{} yields greater suppression and impact larger scales (or a smaller cut-off scale $k_t$).
 This is because the particle is massless before the transition redshift $z_t$.
 Therefore, unlike the WDM model, both the mass $M$ and transition redshift $z_t$ determine the relevant scales at which the power is suppressed and the amount of suppression.

 Similarly, the CMB temperature and polarization anisotropy power spectra receive changes in this model that are broadly similar to the WDM case but distinct from it.
-This is clearly seen in Figs.\,\ref{fig:TT} and \ref{fig:EE}.
 In addition to the suppression of power, there is a phase shift in the oscillations of the CMB spectra.
 This could constitute a tell-tale signature of any new radiation and/or secret interaction in the early Universe\,\cite{Bashinsky:2003tk,Baumann:2015rya}.
 Near future CMB experiments, that plan to measure the polarization anisotropies more precisely, can attempt to detect such phase shift in the power spectra.